Myanmar poet dies after being detained, his family says

-A spokesman for the junta did not answer calls to request comment on the death of Khat Thi, who had penned the line "They shoot in the head, but they don't know the revolution is in the heart."
-Myanmar Now news service said he was 44.
+A spokesman for the junta did not answer calls to request comment on the death of Khet Thi, who had penned the line "They shoot in the head, but they don't know the revolution is in the heart."
+His Facebook page said he was 45.

 "I was interrogated.
 So was he.
 They said he was at the interrogation centre.
 But he didn't come back, only his body," his wife Chaw Su told BBC Burmese language news in tears from Monywa, around 100 km (60 miles) away by road.